What Does Fire Alarm System Inspection and Testing Entail?

 A full fire alarm system inspection and test is a multifaceted process covering key system components, such as the control unit, fuses, power supply, disconnect switches and many others.
 The NFPA has created a comprehensive checklist that outlines the specific inspection and testing requirements.

 What Are The Benefits of Fire Alarm System Inspection and Testing?

 In addition to meeting compliance requirements, alarm system inspection and testing provides numerous benefits, including:

 - Meeting fire insurance requirements: Your homeowner’s or business property insurance policy is likely to include a provision that mandates regular inspection of your fire alarm system.
 If you’re unable to display acceptable proof of testing when filing a claim, you probably won’t be covered for the damage.
 Some insurance companies also offer a discount for having a system inspected on at least an annual basis.

 - Minimizing legal liability: If a fire resulting in injuries does occur and your alarm system did not function properly, you could be held legally liable if it is determined you did not meet inspection and testing requirements.

 - Preventing false alarms: False alarms can pose a huge problem for fire departments that are already functioning with limited resources.
 Some local municipalities even assess fines to property owners when a false alarm occurs.
 Regular inspection and testing can minimize the likelihood of transmitting a nuisance alarm.

 - Saving lives: The most important reason to have your alarm system inspected and tested is also the same reason for installing the system in the first place: saving lives.
 A properly functioning system will ensure the early detection of a fire can make the difference between life and death.

-Titan Alarm Inc. is certified to perform NFPA 72-compliant fire alarm system inspections and testing in the Phoenix area.
+Titan Alarm Inc. is certified to perform NFPA 72-compliant fire alarm system inspections and testing in the Arizona area.
 We can also design and install a custom fire alarm system for your home or business.
 Contact us for more information today.